johannesippen/johannesippen.com/_posts/2017-08-03-ikea-principle.md

 Fashion shopping websites know that very well: Most of them provide an Editorial area in which they show their clothing in context.
 The home page of Airbnb is a great example.
 Below the search, you can find inspirational sections.
 Telling you where to book your next vacation or recommending single hosts.

 Inspirational sections on digital products can be of a great benefit for people to understand the products better.
 Even more: it helps to also to see them in action and get a sense of all possible usages.

 ## Phase 3: Time for Decisions

 When you are properly inspired, it's time for the hard facts – decision time!
 Right after the inspirational exhibition, the lights get brighter, the chairs are not nicely arranged.
-Instead they are put together in one shelf for better comparison.
+Instead, they are put together in one shelf for better comparison.

 {% image /img/blog/web-fatale-creative-morning.010.jpeg %}

 Making qualified decisions can be really hard.
 The more information you give people, the easier it will be for them, the more likely it is that they will make a decision without further hesitation.
 Let them compare products.
 Tell them all the tech specs.
 Tell them what they get – and what they don’t.

-Airbnb does a great job, listing all the features an apartment has, and crossing out the ones it doesn't.
+Airbnb does a great job, listing all the features an apartment has and crossing out the ones it doesn't.
 In this phase, there is no room for surprises – either you have it, or you don't.

 ## Phase 4: Utilise Emotions

 You’ve got them.
 Your user made a big decision, factored a lot of things in, maybe feels exhausted from it.
-Now it's time to reasure them that what they made is actually the right decision.
+Now it's time to reassure them that what they made is actually the right decision.
 How so?

-There's two essential ways to do this: The first one one is to appeal to their emotional side.
-At IKEA, the candles, plants and picture frames come after the the big furniture – that is no coincidence.
+There are two essential ways to do this: The first one one is to appeal to their emotional side.
+At IKEA, the candles, plants and picture frames come after the big furniture – that is no coincidence.
 Adding decisions that are easier or more impulsive to make helps to justify the big decisions.
 Especially when they are somewhat related to the main decision: "Oh, this picture frame would go well with the new table I just bought."
 Amazon will recommend you a pouch and an extra battery to the digital camera you chose.
 Now that I got some fitted accessories, the camera might be the right one already.

 {% image /img/blog/web-fatale-creative-morning.013.jpeg %}

 Back in the days, Apple let you engrave your iPod with a personal message for free – same principle.
-The emotional weight that comes with the personalisation of your product makes the big decision seem more relevant than before.
+The emotional weight that comes with the personalization of your product makes the big decision seem more relevant than before.

 {% image /img/blog/web-fatale-creative-morning.014.jpeg %}